lienzhuzhu/lienzhuzhu.github.io/_pages/about.md

 # Life

+- 2023 May 15.
+I graduated from the McKelvey School of Engineering at Washington University in St. Louis with my master's degree in computer science and engineering.
 - 2023 April 10.
 I successfully defended my Master of Engineering degree.
 [Accurate and General Hardware Performance Counting](/files/hpc.pdf "Master's Project Writeup").
 - 2022 October 27.
 I join the [Computer Security and Privacy Lab](https://cybersecurity.seas.wustl.edu/members.html "CSPL Members") as a master's student under Professor Ning Zhang.
 - 2022 May 20.
 I graduate with a Bachelor of Arts degree in Biology.